USS Balao: Eighth patrol, February – April 1945

 Balao began her eighth war patrol on 27 February as part of another attack group along with Tench (like Balao, also the lead ship of a submarine class), Guardfish, and Sea Devil on patrol in the East China and Yellow Seas.
 Her first opportunity for action came on 9 March, when she sighted a small tanker with two escorts steaming along the coastline.
 Although not in an ideal attack position, the submarine fired four torpedoes at the tanker, all of which missed.
 The target's escorts struck back at Balao with depth charges, but the submarine escaped damage and resumed patrol duty later that day.
 She sighted many vessels during the next eight days, but did not attack them.
 On 18 March, Balao caught a 188-ton trawler alone, sank it with gunfire, and then rescued three survivors in the debris.
 Early the next morning, she attacked a convoy of four transports guarded by four escorts.
 Firing 10 torpedoes at three of the targets, Balao heard four hits and the explosion on one of the transports nearly blinded her lookouts.
-The early morning darkness made it impossible to assess the damage, but Balao received credit for sinking Hakozaki Maru, a 10,413-ton transport. {The Tatsuhara Maru was damaged}.
+The early-morning darkness made assessing the damage impossible, but Balao received credit for sinking Hakozaki Maru, a 10,413-ton transport. {The Tatsuhara Maru was damaged}.
 The submarine then escaped to deep water to continue her patrol.
 Later that same afternoon, Balao surfaced to attack a group of small trawlers.
 She sank one trawler and left three others burning fiercely.